Peter Rouw: Background

-He was the son of the sculptor Peter Rouw I (fl.
+He was the son of the sculptor Hendrick Rouw and Elizabeth Clemmes, baptised 17 APR 1770 • Middlesex, England His uncle Peter Rouw also a sculptor (fl.
 1787- 1793), apparently of Dutch origin.
 He entered the Royal Academy Schools in 1788 and exhibited there until 1838.
 He was a friend of the sculptor Joseph Nollekens.
 He had an address in Norton Street, Fitzroy Square.
-In later life he lost the sight of one eye and experienced financial problems.
+In 1840 he lost the sight of one eye and found it hard to work thereafter.
+He experienced financial problems from 1842.
 One of his students was Samuel Joseph (1791–1850), who is known for making the statue of William Wilberforce in Westminster Abbey.

+He died in Pentonville on 9 December 1852. and is buried at Saint Mary's Islington, London, England.

 Brother Henry Rouw

 His brother Henry Rouw (c.1780–1855) was probably the 'H Rouw Junior' who exhibited paintings at the Royal Academy between 1796 and 1803.
 Pyke describes him as a wax modeller and painter but gives no examples of his works in wax.
 Rupert Gunnis felt that as a statuary Henry was not the equal of his brother.
 His best-known works are the monument to Jane Akers at Yalding, being a relief of an angel bearing a child heavenwards, and the monument to the Aubrey brothers in Paddington depicting the figure of Victory standing next to a sarcophagus with medallion portraits of the two officers.
 He was buried at All Souls, Kensal Green.

+Brother - Theophilus Rouw (b.1774-1842) Middlesex England, was also a sculptor of the region.
+Also buried at Kensal Green Cemetery.